+- 4.8.
 Staff cannot offer unconditional confidentiality.
-In any case where child protection procedures need to be followed, the member of staff will ensure that the young person understands that if confidentiality has to be broken, they will be informed first.
+In any case where child protection procedures need to be followed, the member of staff will ensure that the young person understands that if confidentiality has to be broken, they will be informed first. - 4.9.
 Any policy on confidentiality should make it clear that child protection procedures must be followed if any work with a student leads to a disclosure which makes you suspect that a student is at risk of abuse.
-All information about individual students and staff is private and should only be shared with staff that need to know.

-All social services, medical and personal information about students at Durham Sixth Form Centre is stored in a safe and secure location, which cannot be accessed by individuals other than key members of staff and meets all GDPR requirements.
+All information about individual students and staff is private and should only be shared with staff that need to know. - 4.10.
+All social services, medical and personal information about students at Durham Sixth Form Centre is stored in a safe and secure location (such as SIMS and CPOMS), which cannot be accessed by individuals other than appropriate members of staff and which meets all GDPR requirements.

-Section 5: Withdrawal from SRE
+5. Withdrawal from RSE

-Students and parents/carers have the right to request that they are withdrawn from some aspects of SRE.
-Before granting any such request, a Pastoral Support Manager (PSM) or Progress Tutor at our school would discuss the request with both students and parents.
-The PSM would discuss with parents the benefits of receiving this important education and any detrimental effects that withdrawal might have on the student.
+5.1.
+Students and parents/carers have the right to request that they are withdrawn from some aspects of RSE.
+Before granting any such request, a Pastoral Support Manager (PSM) or Progress Tutor at our school would discuss the request with both students and parents/carers, where appropriate.
+The PSM would discuss with parents/carers the benefits of receiving this important education and any detrimental effects that withdrawal might have on the student.
 This process is the same for students with SEND.
-However there may be exceptional circumstances where the PSM or SENCo may want to take a student's specific needs arising into account when making this decision.
+However there may be exceptional circumstances where the PSM or SENCo may want to take a student's specific needs into account when making this decision.
 There is no right to withdraw from Health Education.

-Section 6: Protected Characteristics
+6. Protected Characteristics

+- 6.1.
 The protected characteristics that are protected by the Equality Act 2010 are:

 - Age

 - Disability

 - Gender reassignment

-- Marriage or civil partnership (im employment only)
+- Marriage or civil partnership

-- Pregnancy or maternity
+- Pregnancy and maternity

 - Race

 - Religion or belief

 - Sex

 - Sexual orientation.